the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab_quest_oop/_index.md

 ## Exploring the *Quest* Framework

-{{< write-action >}} Open [this Google Doc](https://docs.google.com/document/d/1IHKx9NzngqrQr9RFKdR_ubTxFs311b8dzMOKNl63fA0/edit?usp=sharing) and make a copy for your group.
-Make sure everyone has access to the doc and that all their names are on it.
+{{< write-action >}} Open the worksheet in your Google Drive for this lab.
 Write an answer to each numbered question below in your Doc.

 **Q0.** Before you look at any code, make a prediction about what classes are being used in this game.